Prescription Drug Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Dangers of Long-Term Prescription Drug Use

 Long-term drug use can take a serious toll on your health.
-The liver is the most vulnerable organ since this is where the substances are metabolized.
+The liver is the most vulnerable organ since this is where many substances are metabolized.

 Mixing Prescription Drugs with Other Substances